mfussenegger/nvim-jdtls/README.md

 - Check the log files (`:lua print(vim.fn.stdpath('cache'))` lists the path, there should be a `lsp.log`)
 - If there is nothing, try changing the log level.
 See `:help vim.lsp.set_log_level()`

+If this all doesn't help, try wiping your workspace folder and restart Neovim.
+.he workspace folder is the path you used as argument to `-data` in `config.cmd`.

 ### Diagnostics and completion suggestions are slow